SPC120/university/applied-developer-course/lab4-oracleapex-and-adw/apex-adw.md

 ![](images/image18.png " ")

-7. Ensure there are ***19*** Statements processed with 0 errors **Replace Screen Capture HERE down**
+7. Ensure the statements are processed with no errors **REPLACE Screen Capture HERE down**

 ![](images/image19.png " ")

-8. You are now able to view all 8 tables that were just created.
-You will need to upload the data into them
+8. You are now able to view all 8 tables that were just created in the object browser.
+Now you will need to upload the data into them

 ![](images/image20.png " ")

-9. Click **Load Data** and upload the respective .csv file for HEALTHCARE\_FACILITY
+9. Click **Load Data** and upload the respective .csv file for HEALTHCARE\_FACILITY.
+The full data set can be found <a href="files/CareClinicData.zip">here.</a>

 ![](images/image21.png " ")

-10. Repeat this step 5 more tables (Exclude PATIENT\_DOCUMENTS and PATIENT\_INSURANCE)
+10. Repeat this step for 5 more tables (Exclude the PATIENT\_DOCUMENTS and the PATIENT\_INSURANCE tables)

+**Note:** After each load, click view table to return to the object browser

 ![](images/image22.png " ")­­